krishjainx/krishjainx/README.md

 I’m a tech enthusiast, hacker, and cloud aficionado, currently building the future of secure operating systems while exploring AI for smarter security policies.
 A computer scientist by degree, I’m obsessed with making tech safer and cooler.

-### Recently

-I interned at [Chainguard](https://fortune.com/2024/07/25/exclusive-chainguard-raises-140-million-series-c/, a billion-dollar unicorn shaking up software supply chain security.
-In my downtime, I’m crafting an OS with military-grade security (because why not?) and teaching AI to write security policies even I wouldn’t dream of.
+Recently, I interned at [Chainguard](https://fortune.com/2024/07/25/exclusive-chainguard-raises-140-million-series-c/, a billion-dollar unicorn shaking up software supply chain security.
 Previously, I worked on Microsoft’s Flatcar Linux.
 I worked on Secure Extensions for Image-Based Linux with the Flatcar team.
 [Flatcar Linux](https://www.flatcar.org/) is a project out of Kinvolk (now [acquired by Microsoft](https://azure.microsoft.com/en-us/blog/microsoft-acquires-kinvolk-to-accelerate-containeroptimized-innovation/)), and I was mentored by Thilo Fromm from Microsoft Germany.
 Along with my internship, I'm contributing bug fixes and solving backlogs in open-source projects in my spare time.
 I've also snuck into a few tech conferences (pro tip: networking isn’t just about the invite list), and constantly pushed the boundaries of what’s possible.
 I’m currently automating SELinux policy analysis because it’s a challenge, and I love those.

 Insatiably curious, I strive to learn, create, and make a positive impact on the world.
 My passions lie in health tech, infrastructure, cloud computing, cybersecurity, and developer tools—fields where technology can change lives.
 My diverse background, from India to Spain and now the US, fuels my collaborative spirit and desire to build a better future for all.